davidpablocohn/openrvdas-docs/_docs/controlling_loggers.md

 ## Driving widget-based data display

-In addition to being stored, logger data may be displayed in real time via [display widgets](display_widgets.md).
-The most straightforward way to do this is by configuring loggers to echo their output to a [CachedDataServer](../logger/utils/cached_data_server.py).
+In addition to being stored, logger data may be displayed in real time via [display widgets](/display_widgets/) or [Grafana displays](/grafana_displays/).
+The most straightforward way to do this is by configuring loggers to echo their output to a [CachedDataServer](../cached_data_server/).
 This may be done either via UDP (if the CachedDataServer has been initialized to listen on a UDP port) or via CachedDataWriter that will connect using a websocket.
-Widgets on display pages will then connect to the data server via a websocket and request data, as described in the [Display Widgets document](display_widgets.md).
+Widgets on display pages will then connect to the data server via a websocket and request data, as described in the [Display Widgets document](/display_widgets/).

 ![Logger Manager with CachedDataServer](../assets/images/console_based_logger_manager.png)